jschulberg/Federalist-Papers-NLP/EDA.md

 When Alexander Hamilton, John Jay, and James Madison came together in support of the ratification of the Constitution, they created what has become one of the most celebrated series of political texts in history.
 The Federalist Papers, a series of 85 essays, helped push New Yorkers towards ratification and laid some of the strongest arguments in favor of a strong Federal Government.

-This article applies various text analyses using modern Natural Language Processing (NLP) techniques to better understand these essay.
+This article applies various text analyses using modern Natural Language Processing (NLP) techniques to better understand these essays.

+In part one of our analysis, we perform an EDA (Exploratory Data Analysis) to create an overview of the main characteristics of these essays.
+We will showcase insightful visualizations that help us learn more about each individual author's writing style, word counts, and the frequency in which those words appear in the essays.

+In future parts of our analysis, we will perform a text summarization to allow readers to get a precursory understanding of the topics each essay discusses.

+Finally, we will transform this information into a data science application so you will have this information readily accessible to you!

+Here is part one of our analysis.

 ```python